xuzishuo1996/distributed-systems-a0/README.md

-# ECE 751 - Distributed Computing
+# Distributed Systems Course

-### assignment 0:  Sockets and Graphs.
+### Assignment 0:  Sockets and Graphs.

-​	triangle enumeration problem

-​    client-server mode using using TCP/IP
+A client-server system using TCP sockets for processing graph data (triangle enumeration problem) with multi-threading.